afshin/qs.ai/README.md

 ### Run the Next.js client

-Go to `qsai-jupyterlite` project and start serving the JupyterLite appllication with
+Go to `qsai-jupyterlite` project and start serving the JupyterLite application with

 ```bash
 # In qsai-jupyterlite repo